10 Video Production Best Practices to Boost Conversion Rates

 The right talent might be marketers within your own team, but you can very much hire outside talent.
 One great strategy that might work well for you is working with influencers to be the talent in your videos, such as with product videos.

 Imagine hiring a TikTok influencer to show off your eCommerce products, for instance, or talk about why they love your brand.
+If you’re doing educational talking heads, work with a subject matter expert who knows and understands your niche.

 And here’s something you might not have considered when planning out your video strategy: the right tools.
 We’re not just talking about the right tools for actually producing your video, such as cameras, lights, microphones, and editing software either.

-We’re also talking about tools to help you run video projects smoother.
-Take, for example, using free online project management software like frame.io for video projects with a team or Visme for preparing video presentations.
 If you’re outsourcing, consider using time tracking software like TimeDoctor to help you track the time that any project manager, video editor, and the like puts in your project, so you don’t go over budget.

-6. Make a Strong Impression
+6. Make a strong impression

 A video might very well be the first point of contact for your ideal customer.
 Because of this, it’s key to make a strong impression that leaves them with positive feelings about your brand.

+Utilize Video Editor Tools to make a lasting impression with your editing and captivate your audience from the start.
 By mastering your introduction and getting straight to the point in your videos, you demonstrate efficiency and respect for your viewers' time, ensuring they remain engaged throughout.

 Jumping off our previous tip as well, you also need to make sure that your hired talent can command an audience through a camera, so pick people who are confident and comfortable being on video to represent your company.